obonaventure/cnp3/Missions/S7/ip2.rst

 	# IP addresses local to the router
 	local_ips = ...

-	# Note: We need hardware addresses to forward IP packet, because, by default, the scapy send method works at L3 and rewrite source addresse based on its routing table
 	# hardware addresses local to the router corresponding to each interface
 	hard_addr_src = ...
 	# Remote hardware addresses corresponding to each interface